 STD Testing

-This may vary per provider and circumstance, but generally speaking, this is what you’ll cover.
-If you stay up to date on your PAP, you may not need a pelvic exam.
-If you’re above the age of 35, it may be recommended regardless due to it being a “high-risk” pregnancy.
-I didn’t have one at any time in my pregnancy, however, I was giving birth at the start of COVID-19.
-So, as I said, it may vary per provider and circumstance, but this gives you a general idea of what to expect at your first-trimester appointment!
+If you’re above the age of 35, you may require a pelvic exam or additional testing due to it being a “high-risk” pregnancy.
+It may vary per provider and circumstance, but this gives you a general idea of what to expect at your first-trimester appointment!